 How Markets Can Change to Ease Economic Inequality

-With income inequality a front-burner issue, nearly 200 scholars, venture capitalists, and leaders of socially focused nonprofits gathered at Stanford Graduate School of Business in mid-October to examine strategies aimed at benefiting the poorest 50% of the population.
+With income inequality a front-burner issue, nearly 200 scholars, venture capitalists, and leaders of socially focused nonprofits gathered at Stanford Graduate School of Business to examine strategies aimed at benefiting the poorest 50% of the population.

 The Innovation for Shared Prosperity Conference focused on innovative financial, social, and research models that can improve inequality and how universities and private industry can partner to bring about social change.

 There are no quick fixes for economic inequality, the panelists agreed.
 Some solutions wind up disappointments, like programs in the banking industry designed to educate consumers about financial decisions and the extensive use of PCs in classrooms.
 “The financial services industry is spending a lot of resources to get people to do things that are bad for them,” said David Laibson, a professor of economics at Harvard University.